Published on Wednesday, April 4, 2018 by Chittorgarh.com Team | Modified on Thursday, July 4, 2019

-Trading in options is a little more complicated than trading in shares.
-So, then why would investors trade in options?
-Options trading offers some major benefits that are not available in stocks trading like:
+Trading options is a little more complicated than trading shares.
+So why should investors trade options?
+Options trading offers some important advantages that are not present when trading shares, such as:

 Called leverage in trading parlance, trading in options offers you the opportunity to make higher gains with a small investment.
 This is because when you buy options, you don't pay for the value of shares but a premium amount which is much smaller than the value of shares.
 And the profit you make is the change in the value of the shares.